NathanCheshire/JRoboHash/README.md

 ## API Support

 This client features support for the comprehensive RoboHash API.
 Using a [builder pattern](https://refactoring.guru/design-patterns/builder), all supported URL parameters are configurable via this API.

 ## Getting Started

-Using the client is simplistic and intuitive yet also extensible should you require.
-The default implementation of `RoboHashRequestBuilder`, that of `RoboHashRequestBuilderImpl`, allows for the following:
+Using the client is simplistic and intuitive yet also extensible should the requirement present itself.
+The default implementation of `RoboHashRequestBuilder`, that of `RoboHashRequestBuilderImpl`, allows for the following as an example:

 ```java
 RoboHashRequestBuilder requestBuilder = new RoboHashRequestBuilderImpl('MY_AVATAR_KEY')